Free personal use

 For solo desk workers, freelancers and creators.

-Per-user pricing for teams and staff rollouts.
+Seat-based pricing for teams and staff rollouts.

 Company branding, Learn Sprint prompts and rollout support.